Wednesday, October 18, 2017

 The University of New Hampshire is a flagship research university that inspires innovation and transforms lives in our state, nation and world.
 More than 16,000 students from all 50 states and 71 countries engage with an award-winning faculty in top ranked programs in business, engineering, law, liberal arts and the sciences across more than 200 programs of study.
 UNH’s research portfolio includes partnerships with NASA, NOAA, NSF and NIH, receiving more than $100 million in competitive external funding every year to further explore and define the frontiers of land, sea and space.

-Caption: Ian Grant, director of the University of New Hampshire's Peter T. Paul Entrepreneurship Center (ECenter) accepts the “2017 Outstanding Emerging Entrepreneurship Center Award” from the Global Consortium of Entrepreneurship Centers (GCEC).
+Above: Ian Grant, director of the University of New Hampshire's Peter T. Paul Entrepreneurship Center (ECenter) accepts the “2017 Outstanding Emerging Entrepreneurship Center Award” from the Global Consortium of Entrepreneurship Centers (GCEC).